Onion

 Now start

-adding spices to the mixing bowl with the onion slices such as salt, roasted
+adding spices to the mixing bowl with the onion slices, such as salt, roasted

 ground spices, red chili powder, and red chili flakes.